machinewrapped/srt-merger/README.md

 Alternatively, open the directory in Visual Studio Code and configure it as a standard Node.js project.

 ## usage
 Select the "best" subtitles as File 1, as these will be selected by default.
 Select the alternative translation as File 2, then go through selecting or deselecting lines from each file as appropriate.
+Shift + Click to include both sides.

 When ready to save, click "Save Merged SRT".

 ![image](https://github.com/machinewrapped/srt-merger/assets/10140676/fd2e5fac-48de-40da-9683-9a5a587d9d9e)